 15 cracking tips for saving electricity in Israel's winter months.

-What's the best temperature to set my air-conditioner during winter?
+What's the best temperature to set my air-conditioner and what are the best ways to save electricity in the winter?

 Hebrew: עצות לחסוך בחשמל בחורף

 Electricity in Israel is not cheap and when you are trying to budget and save money, every agora counts.
-Keeping your electrical appliances in good working order, will go a long way to ensuring you get the best out of them.
-Follow these energy saving tips and you will see a real difference to your electricity bill.
+Keeping your electrical appliances in good working order will go a long way to ensuring you get the best out of them.
+Follow these tips for saving electricity in the winter and you will see a real difference to your monthly electricity bill.

 1. Choose a heating appliance according to your needs, the frequency of use and the amount of space you need to heat.

-2. If you are purchasing a new heating appliance, check the electricity output and choose one that uses as little electricity as possible.
+2. If you are purchasing a new heating appliance, check the electricity output and choose one that is energy efficient and uses as little electricity as possible.

 3. Remember that an air-conditioner is still the most effective heating appliance.